 How do other economic development organizations and Better Together 2030 fit in?

-We will continue to align efforts with our peer economic development partners at the Iowa City Downtown District and Think Iowa City particularly in executing on the Better Together 2030 All In Vision plan.
+We will continue to align efforts with our peer economic development partners at the Iowa City Downtown District, South of Six Iowa City Business District, and Think Iowa City particularly in executing on the Better Together 2030 All In Vision plan.

 What are the next steps?
 What will the process look like?